sage-church/connect-four/README.md

 ## SET UP

+### Access game through web

+A live version of the game can be found at http://connectfour.epizy.com.

+### Download and run game locally

-The instructions below under the heading 'Getting Started with Create React App' provided by 'reactjs.org' are applicable to getting the application running once the project files are downloaded locally.
+Once the project files are downloaded, the instructions below under the heading 'Getting Started with Create React App' provided by 'reactjs.org' are applicable to getting the application running.

 # Getting Started with Create React App